-Shri Puneet Kansal Joint Secretary to the Govt. of India Ministry ofSteel has been appointed as Director w.e.f.
+Shri Puneet Kansal Joint Secretary to the Government of India Ministry ofSteel has been appointed as Director w.e.f.
 7th May 2018.

 Shri P.K.
 Singh has ceased to be Chairman and Managing Director of the Companyw.e.f.
 30th June 2018(A/N).

-Shri Saraswati Prasad Special Secretary & Financial Adviser to theGovernment of India Ministry of Steel was holding Additional Charge of Chairman andManaging Director of the Company w.e.f.
-1st July 2018 (F/N).
+Shri Saraswati Prasad Special Secretary & Financial Adviser to theGovernment of India Ministry of Steel was holding Additional Charge of Chairman andManaging Director of the Company for the period 1st July 2018 to 21st September 2018.